deco3500-2017/Genius/Standups/Standup1.md

 Bhawna | Content in the second column
 Ariel | Content from cell 2
 Lu | Content in the second column
-Erica | Content from cell 2
+Erica | Research on how music related to human beings